sehulugh/UsingGithub/README.md

 # Intro to Github
-Documenting your project using Github
+Documenting your data project using Github
+By
+Sesugh Hulugh

+---
 [Next](/page1.md)